ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) They are too expensive
+A) They break too easily

-B) They are harder to adjust
+B) They don't provide enough force

-C) They break too easily
+C) They are harder to adjust

-D) They don't provide enough force
+D) They are too expensive

 ---

-They are harder to adjust
+C) They are harder to adjust

 ///